 If you come to me as an individual, you may be weighed down by unprocessed trauma, grief, anxiety, depression, or anger.
 You might be facing a difficult crossroad and need help discovering your own path.
 I have a big box of tools and heart that is even bigger.
 Trust me to help you get on with living your best life.

 You can read more and watch some great videos about EMDR on that page of my website.
-Both my primary trainer and my psychiatrist father are featured in the news program.
-I had great mentors on my journey to be the therapist that I am today.
+Both my primary trainer and my psychiatrist father are featured in the news program and due to my help with a hockey star with PTSD, I was on an NBC sports documentary doing EMDR.
+I am so grateful that I had great mentors on my journey to be the therapist that I am today.

 One client (Heidi) wrote: “…The session was completely comfortable and safe.
 The time passed quickly, although it was obvious to me, even during my time with Margaret, that new pathways in my brain were being built.
 It was work.
 Something was happening.
 For me, EMDR has enabled me to un-link previously connected reactions to stress or discomfort…”

 Unsolicited therapy update by anonymous woman in couples therapy for 9 months: